ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 object storage service, then that cloud vendor would be able to reassemble all the input shares and defeat privacy.

+## Task Configuration Agreement and Consistency

+In order to execute a DAP task, it is necessary for honest parties to ensure they agree on the configuration of the task.
+The process by which tasks are configured is not in scope of this document.
+This means that, in general, it is possible for a party to participate in a task without knowing all of the relevant parameters.
+For example, a Client can upload a report ({{upload-flow}}) without knowing the minimum batch size that is enforced by the Aggregators during collection ({{collect-flow}}).

+Depending on the deployment model, agreement can require that task parameters are visible to all parties such that each party can choose whether to participate based on the value of any parameter.
+This includes the parameters enumerated in {{task-configuration}} and any additional parameters implied by upload extensions {{upload-extensions}} used by the task.
+Since meaningful privacy requires that multiple clients contribute to a task, they should also share a consistent view of the task configuration.

 # IANA Considerations

 ## Protocol Message Media Types